WELCOME TO THE JKA-SKD CANADA WEBSITE

 Karate is no different from the other martial arts in fostering the traits of courtesy, integrity, humility and self control in those who have found its essence.
 However, since there is no need for a special training place, equipment or an opponent, a flexibility in training is provided such that the spiritually weak individual can develop his body and mind so gradually and naturally that he himself may not even realize his own great progress.

-From: Karate–Do Kyohan by Gichin Funakoshi
+Source: Karate–Do Kyohan by Funakoshi Gichin.